Uri Tzaig

 Uri Tzaig (אורי צאיג; born 1965) is an Israeli artist.

 Tzaig was born in Qiryat Gat.

 With a background in theater, he works often in multimedia, video, and installations.

-His installations have appeared at the Centre Georges Pompidou, MASS MoCA, and other major international museums.
+His art and installations have been shown at the Centre Georges Pompidou, Paris, Institute of Visual Arts, Milwaukee, MASS MoCA, North Adams, Massachusetts, and other major international museums.
 He currently lives in Israel.

-In 2008 Tzaig was appointed as headmaster of the textile design faculty in the Shenkar College of Engineering and Design.
+In 2008, Tzaig was appointed as the headmaster of the textile design faculty in the Shenkar College of Engineering and Design.